rickstaa/stable-gym/stable_gym/envs/robotics/minitaur/minitaur_bullet_cost/README.md

 ## Observation space

-The observation space contains all eight motors' angles, velocities and torques.
+The original observation space of the [MinitaurBulletEnv-v0](https://github.com/bulletphysics/bullet3/blob/master/examples/pybullet/gym/pybullet_envs/bullet/minitaur_gym_env.py) environment contains all eight motors' angles, velocities and torques.
+In this modified version, the observation space has been extended to add three additional observations:

+*   $r$: The velocity reference signal that needs to be tracked.
+*   $r_{error}$: The difference between the current and reference velocities.
+*   $v_{x}$: The Minitaur's forward velocity.

+These observations **optional** and can be excluded from the observation space by setting the `exclude_reference_from_observation`, `exclude_reference_error_from_observation` and `exclude_x_velocity_from_observation` environment arguments to `True`.

 ## Action space